 If you’re new to IEX Cloud, we recommend that you start by using the sandbox environment to craft your first API requests and test out the platform.
-While API calls made to the production environment require the use of messages from your IEX Cloud plan, sandbox testing is free of charge and provides unlimited API calls.
+While API calls made to the production environment require the use of credits (previously known as messages) from your IEX Cloud plan, sandbox testing is free of charge and provides unlimited API calls.

 Note that the IEX Cloud sandbox only returns randomized test data and is meant to mimic the results returned from the production API.
 The sandbox environment cannot be used to access real financial data.

 The IEX Cloud sandbox is built to help you test out and integrate the API into your own applications.
 Use sandbox testing to learn how to use the platform, to test out API requests before requesting production data, or to integrate the IEX Cloud API into your project.

 You can also use testing to estimate credit usage for a given endpoint.
 The number of credits that your sandbox API calls would make if you made the calls in production can be viewed in the IEX Cloud Console.
 This allows you to make test calls in line with your application’s use case and then better estimate usage costs.